 - Myth: Counterfeit Games Always Perform Badly?

 - This is not true.
 Some fake games can work just as well as the originals, making them harder to spot.
-That's why opening up the cartridge and looking at the cartridge board is an excellent idea.
+That's why opening the cartridge and inspecting the cartridge board is an excellent idea.

-- Myth: The price is a dead giveaway?
+- Myth: Is the price a dead giveaway?

 - Myth: You can't distinguish a fake game from a genuine one?

 - Equipped with the proper knowledge and tools, you can indeed identify a real vs. fake Nintendo 64 game.
-This article gives a good basis for recognition.
+This article gives a reasonable basis for recognition.

 Detecting Counterfeit Pokémon Cartridges: Top Expert Advice

-“Counterfeit video games have become increasingly sophisticated, making it harder to tell real from fake.
-From label print quality to cartridge weight and even board inspection, knowing what to look for is essential for collectors and resellers alike.”
+“Counterfeit video games have become more advanced, making it harder to tell real from fake.
+From label print quality to cartridge weight and even board inspection, knowing what to look for is essential for enthusiasts and resellers alike.”

 — Source: Nintendo Life – How To Spot Fake Nintendo Video Games